Scientific research areas for 2019 prize awards

 Cell and Molecular Biology is one of this year’s categories.

-Research in this category will include cellular and molecular processes at levels ranging from single molecule to single cell, and to tissue and organ systems.
+Research in this category includes cellular and molecular processes at levels ranging from single molecule to single cell to tissue and organ systems.

 What is the difference between cell biology and molecular biology?